Firstgoer/DWPlus/README.md

 	- Adjust RP tab (awarding RP).
 Also includes a RP Decay option that reduces all entries by X% (default set in options or change on the fly in the Adjust RP tab).
 	- Manage Tab.
 Used to broadcast complete tables to everyone in the guild if required as well as add/remove player entries.
 	- Shift+Click entries in the table to select multiple players to modify.
-	- Right click context menu in Loot History to reassign items (if minds are changed after awarding) which will subsequently give the RP cost back to the initial owner and charge it to the new recipient
+	- Right click context menu in Loot History to reassign items (if minds are changed after awarding) which will subsequently give the RP cost back to the initial owner and charge it to the new recipient.
-	- Boss Kill Bonus auto selects the last killed boss/zone
+	- Boss Kill Bonus auto selects the last killed boss/zone.
-	- Options window has additional fields to set bonus defaults (On time bonus, boss kill bonus etc)
+	- Options window has additional fields to set bonus defaults (On time bonus, boss kill bonus etc).

 **Redundencies**
 	- All entries can only be edited / added by officers in the guild (this is determined by checking Officer Note Writing permissions).